 “It is well, it is well with my soul.”

 Horatio was a writer of poems and hymn-texts throughout most of his life, but so inspired were these particular lines, and the three stanzas which followed, that Spafford set them down in a single, unaltered draft, almost exactly as they have appeared in countless Christian hymnals down through the years.
+[For a critical assessment of this widely accepted version of the hymn’s writing, see my extended comment below.]

 It seems that Horatio Spafford—faced with such great loss, and wrestling with the question of “Why?”—had already begun to emerge with a faith in the ultimate goodness of the Almighty.
 The hymn, as an expression of a sublime confidence in God that transcends all circumstances, has had an incalculable impact over all the years since.